113, Great Whyte is a Grade II listed building in the Huntingdonshire local planning authority area, England. First listed on 8 June 1983. House.

 Description

-Interior: the mortices for the original shuttered window to the solar are visible in the wall plate.
-All rafters are complete and some smoke blackened, but the crown post and collar purlin have been removed.
+Inside, you can see the mortices for the original shuttered window in the solar on the wall plate.
+Most of the rafters are intact and some show signs of being smoke blackened, although the crown post and collar purlin have been removed.
 The scarf joint in the wall plate of the east wall is edge halved and bridle butted with a wooden key.
-(This cottage is similar to No 88 Great Whyte, Ramsey which has recently been recorded and excavated.
-The results of this excavation are to be published shortly).
+This cottage is similar to No 88 Great Whyte, Ramsey, which has recently been recorded and excavated, with publication of the findings forthcoming.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.